Direct Your Attention, Transform Your Self

 Over time, many of these essays will be developed into other standalone content (videos, images, longer pieces of text) that will be published here over the coming months and tagged 'Deep Life'.
 The book brings it together, connects it, and offers a step-by-step guide through how to transition to a Deep Life.

-Here's chapter one of the (first) Beta version of Deep Life.
-Included here because it might help you decide whether or not this is a book for you.
+Below is chapter one of the (first) Beta version of Deep Life.

 What this book is for, how far it can help you, and who I am